What could be my problem?

 - Red, warm, swelling on the inside of the foot and ankle

-- Pain on the inside of the foot and ankle, the toes begin to turn outward and the ankle rolls inward
+- The toes begin to turn outward and the ankle rolls inward

-- The arch flattens, pain on the outside of the foot below the ankle
+- Pain on the outside of the foot below the ankle

 What are my treatment options?

 Because of the progressive nature of PTTD, early treatment is important.
 If treated early enough, your symptoms may be resolved without the need for surgery and progression of your condition can be resolved.

 Untreated PTTD could leave you with an extremely flat foot, painful arthritis in the foot and ankle, or increasing limitations on walking, running, or other activities.

 - Short-leg cast or boot

 - Shoe modifications